Pablo Ceppelini

-Pablo Daniel Ceppelini Gatto (born 11 September 1991, in Montevideo) is a Uruguayan footballer who plays for Cuiabá as a midfielder.
+Pablo Daniel Ceppelini Gatto (born 11 September 1991, in Montevideo) is a Uruguayan footballer who plays as a midfielder.

 Club career

 He played for Bella Vista and helped them win promotion from the Segunda División Profesional, playing in both legs of their promotion play-off victory over Miramar Misiones.
 He subsequently played for Bella Vista in the 2010–11 Uruguayan Primera División season, before transferring to Peñarol at the halfway stage of the season.

 However, Ceppelini did not actually play a game for Peñarol, and was transferred on to Italian side Cagliari on 31 January 2011 for a fee of €2,350,000, with Penarol receiving 10% of this fee.
 Ceppelini made three Serie A appearances in his first part-season in Italy.

 In 2011–12 he made five league appearances for Cagliari.

 On 2 September 2013, Ceppelini joined Slovenian team Maribor, on loan from Cagliari.

 In the summer 2014 transfer window he moved from Cagliari to Universitatea Cluj.

 He did not return to Cluj in 2015–16, buying out his contract to become a free agent, and was set to play for Montevideo Wanderers from Uruguay.

 After playing for Wanderers in 2015/16 he moved to Boston River for the 2016 season.
 He moved to Danubio for 2018.